-The Register representative performing technical supervision at the manufacturer of steel-titanium semi-finished products with no metallurgical production of all the composite material components shall be provided with the manufacturer quality certificates for basic materials and the Register Basic Materials Certificates.
+The Register representative performing technical supervision at the manufacturer of steel-titanium semi-finished products with no metallurgical production of all the composite material components shall be provided with the Manufacturer's Certificates for basic materials and the Register Certificates for basic materials.
 The Register may also require data to confirm the possibility of using steel-titanium semi-finished products during the service.